The maidenhair fern is a great choice for indoor gardening. The most interesting fact is its ability to bounce back from the dead.

 I also grow it in a pot on my shady front porch every year and bring it in for the winter.

-One important fact: This plant hates to dry out.
-I water it every 2-3 days.
-If you forget to water it and it looks bad, try cutting it back and watering well.
+If you forget to water it and it looks bad, try cutting it back any brown foliage.
 It has an amazing Lazarus effect of returning from the dead.